bertt/cityjson/README.md

 - Appearance support: Textures, Vertices-Texture;

+- Metadata support.

 ## Limitations

-- No support for metadata, semantics, extensions, materials;
+- No support for extensions, materials;

 - No support for writing CityJSON files;